 For all questions related to hosting an event with food trucks, please reach out to the BMO prior to booking the event with the vendor.

-- As part of the Fuqua rate, the JB Duke will also apply a 19% service charge based on net sales before discount and excluding sales tax.
+- The JBD will apply a 19% service charge for all discounted checks, and parties of six or more.
 The entire service charge goes to the servers.
-This means you do NOT need to add any extra gratuity or tip when you sign the receipt.
+This means you do NOT need to add any extra gratuity when you sign the receipt.

 Due to food safety concerns, homemade food cannot be served at official Fuqua events.
 All food served at an official Fuqua event must be provided by Bon Appetit or a licensed and approved outside caterer.
 In this instance, an official Fuqua event is defined by the below criteria: